JetBrains/kotlin-wrappers/kotlin-extensions/README.md

 ## kotlin-extensions

-Kotlin wrappers for standard JS objects plus some helpers
+Kotlin wrappers for standard JS objects as well as some helpers required for [kotlin-react](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-react).

 ### Installation